-The Board reviews the Company's risk management framework bi-annually to satisfy itself that it continues to be sound, to determine whether there have been any changes in the material business risks the Company faces and to ensure that the Company is operating within the risk appetite set by the Board.
-The Board carried out these reviews during the Reporting Period in line with the process outlined in its Risk Management Policy.
+The Sustainability & Risk Committee meets quarterly and reviews the Company's risk management framework at each meeting to satisfy itself that it continues to be sound, to determine whether there have been any changes in the material business risks the Company faces and to ensure that the Company is operating within the risk appetite set by the Board.
+During the year, the Sustainability & Risk Committee considered revised risk appetite statements which were subsequently recommended to the Board and approved.